foliagecanine/tritium-os/README.md

 or for other distributions
 `sudo [Package Manager Install Command] grub2`

 You can alternatively build it from source, which you can find at [ftp://ftp.gnu.org/gnu/grub/grub-2.02.tar.xz](https://bit.ly/2ZNmsQa)*
 (This statement is REQUIRED by the GPL, under which grub is licensed)

 \*If you hover on the link, it is a bit.ly link.
-This is because github does not properly hyperlink ftp:// links.
-If you are paranoid about bit.ly links or something, you can just copy the address into your url bar.
+This is because GitHub does not properly hyperlink ftp:// links.
+If you are paranoid about bit.ly links or something, you can just copy the address into your URL bar.

-### Building/testing the iso
+### Building/testing the ISO
-Then type `./iso.sh` to create the iso file
+Type `make` to create the ISO file
 OR
-Type `./qemu.sh` to build then immediately test it.
+Type `make run` to build then immediately test it.
-You can also type `./qemu.sh PARAM1 PARAM2` to add up to 2 parameters to the qemu line (you can add more if you put them in quotes).
+You can also type `./scripts/qemu.sh PARAM1 PARAM2` to add up to 2 parameters to the QEMU line (you can add more if you put them in quotes).
 You can use this to add virtual hard disks to the OS.

-A FAT16 formatted "floppy" is included (named floppy.flp) and can be used as a hard disk as below
+A FAT16 formatted disk image containing programs is included (named exampledisk.img) and can be used as a hard disk as below
-`./ahci-qemu.sh floppy.flp`
+`./scripts/ahci-qemu.sh exampledisk.img`

 You can also have two drives by using the ahci-qemu2.sh script as below:
-`./ahci-qemu.sh floppy.flp old/floppy2.flp`
+`./scripts/ahci-qemu.sh exampledisk.img old/floppy2.flp`

 There are three images included that can be used for testing.
- - floppy.flp : A FAT16 formatted image that contains programs to run (>512 bytes)
+ - exampledisk.img  : A FAT16 formatted image that contains programs to run (>512 bytes)
  - old/floppy2.flp	: A FAT12 formatted image for testing files less than 512 bytes
  - old/floppy.flp 	: A FAT12 formatted image for testing files greater than 512 bytes
  - old/testrand.img	: An image created by `dd if=/dev/urandom of=testrand.img bs=1K count=1440`, to be used for testing images with no valid filesystem.

-### How about that add-o-file.sh script?
-That is an easy way of editing the make.config file.
-You can use it to add a .o file to the list of files to be included in the build.

-To use it type:
-`./add-o-file.sh [filename]`
-The filename is the name of the c/asm/S file to include without the extension.
-For example, type:
-`./add-o-file.sh mynewfile`
-To add mynewfile.c (or mynewfile.S or mynewfile.asm) to the make.config
-Note there is no extension in the filename.

 ## How do I make programs for TritiumOS?
 For information on writing programs for TritiumOS, see [prgms/docs/COMPILING.md](prgms/docs/COMPILING.md)